 This green power bowl is vibrant.
 I love it!
 If you are looking to add some vegetables to your salad bowl – THIS IS IT.
 I love the combination of warm vegetables against fresh salad greens and in my opinion no dressing is even needed.
 I added just a squeeze of lemon to my salad bowl and that was good enough for me!
 The tartness of the lemon paired so well with the savory garlic herb vegetables.

-How to Serve and Store This Buddha Bowl
+How to Serve and Store This Salad Bowl

 I would not recommend freezing the ingredients after you roast them.

-- What grains can I use in a power bowl?
+What grains can I use in this green power bowl?

 This recipe uses a brown rice and quinoa mix.
 I like the mix from Minute Maid Rice because it is done fast and does not require me to soak the quinoa (which I do for my own digestion purposes).
 You can substitute quinoa or your favorite brown rice!
 I would shy away from any mixes that contain seasonings already mixed into them.

-This plant based power bowl that focuses on fresh ingredients is healthy for you and will fill you up with nutrient dense vegetables.
+This plant based power bowl focuses on fresh ingredients that are healthy for you and will fill you up with nutrient dense vegetables.

-According to Wikipedia a green bowl is actually some type of sport of American football played in Japan….BUT in my plant based world a green bowl is any bowl full of fresh greens, nutrient dense green vegetables such as broccoli and a healthy fat such as avocado.
+According to Wikipedia a green bowl is actually some type of sport played in Japan similar to American football….BUT in my plant based world a green bowl is any bowl full of fresh greens, nutrient dense green vegetables such as broccoli and a healthy fat such as avocado.

 A green bowl could also be some type of smoothie bowl made with avocado and fresh greens.